 Writing a basis of design specification starts with the owner’s project requirement document.
 A lot of required data will be obtained from that document to start writing the BOD.
-In the following section, I will list down the important parameters that are usually added in a basis of design for oil and gas projects.
+In the following section, I will list the important parameters that are usually added to the basis of design for oil and gas projects.
 This will serve as a typical basis for design engineering examples.

 Contents of a Basis of Design Oil and Gas Project: